kossiitkgp/docs/events/KWoC/student-manual.md

 **Good Communication Skills**

 You will have to speak up.
 You will have to email the project mentor.
-Your will have to submit your query to KOSS in case of any issue or facing difficulty in understanding anything.
+You will have to submit your query to KOSS in case of any issue or facing difficulty in understanding anything.
 As long as you can express yourself, there is nothing to stop you from achieving it.